grassrootseconomics/CIC-Docs/spec/platform_incentives.md

 1. Savings Groups can redeem 50% of their Sarafu Balance for Kenyan Shillings each month but must have spent (given loans) of at least as much as they want to cash out.
 (Shown as Agent_out in database) Cashing out is done using donor funds by Grassroots Economics Foundation and Sarafu is valued 1:1 with Kenyan shilligns using eMoney (Mpesa).
 1. Users get a daily or weekly Sarafu bonues depending on how they trade.
 They are ranked by the number of other people they trade above 20 Sarafu with and awarded based on their percentage of such overall trade.
 (Possibly moving to k-cycle centrality).(Shown as Disbursement in database)
 1. Holding Fee: If an account if dormant (no trades in or out) for 7 days 20 Sarafu are deducted and added back to the pool.
 (Shown as Reclaimation in database)
-1. Anyone with Mpesa or Bonga points can send them to Grassroots Eocnomics to receive additional Sarafu (Shown as Disbursement in database)
+1. Anyone with Mpesa or Bonga points can send them to Grassroots Economics to receive additional Sarafu (Shown as Disbursement in database)
 1. Donors can give Grassroots Economics funds to support the Sarafu buy-back and operations

 ## After